sqlfluff/sqlfluff/README.md

 You can also have a play using [SQLFluff online](https://sqlfluff-online.herokuapp.com/).

-For full CLI usage, see the docs.
+For full CLI usage and rules reference, see the docs.

 # Documentation